pypa/hatch/docs/history/hatch.md

 - Display useful information when running the `version` command outside of a project rather than erroring
 - Fix the `project metadata` command by only capturing stdout from the backend
 - Properly support Google Artifact Registry
+- Fix parsing dependencies for environments when warnings are emitted

 ## [1.7.0](https://github.com/pypa/hatch/releases/tag/hatch-v1.7.0) - 2023-04-03 ## {: #hatch-v1.7.0 }